 Vanderbilt Securities, LLC (“Vanderbilt Securities“) (CRD#5953) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Vanderbilt Securities, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Vanderbilt Securities, you should strongly consider hiring an investment fraud lawyer.
-You should not wait until it’s too late to file a claim.
+You should strongly consider hiring an investment fraud lawyer if you believe you have a claim against Vanderbilt Securities.
+You should not wait until it’s too late to file a claim because statutes of limitations apply to investment fraud cases.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue Vanderbilt Securities?

-If you’ve lost money caused by Vanderbilt Securities and/or its employees’ misconduct then the answer is, YES, you can sue Vanderbilt Securities, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Vanderbilt Securities in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Vanderbilt Securities is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Vanderbilt Securities if you’ve lost money caused by Vanderbilt Securities and/or its employees’ misconduct, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Vanderbilt Securities in FINRA arbitration proceedings but WIN that arbitration.
+The easiest way to know if you have a viable case against Vanderbilt Securities is to contact our office.

 What is Vanderbilt Securities?